instruct-br/puppet-toolkit/README.md

 * Document our workflow
 * Instructions on how to configure text editor, tests, etc.
-* PowerShell script to install puppet-agent on Windows boxes
 * Use a local yaml file to avoid changing `environment.yaml`
 * Minimalistic Puppet module to configure Puppet Server